mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 For the next few days, the landlord was fairly blasé about whether we'd have to completely relocate on a couple days' notice.
 And that was tricky because I was about to [go to Europe for two weeks](#my-longest-tinypilot-vacation), so I wouldn't be available to set up the IT infrastructure in a new office.

 I called every day leading up to my trip to ask what the plan was with the wall, and my landlord never had an answer for me.
-I decided to move just the computers, printers, and networking equipment to the spare office because that was the only part of the move that required me.
+I decided to move just the computers, printers, and networking equipment to the spare office because that was the only part that would be risky without me there.

 A week later, we got word that our wall could stay up, so we wouldn't need to move.
 The fulfillment team lost about a day of work, and I lost another two in contingency planning, but the uncertainty was stressful.